SafouanEss/Hiring-DataScientist-Datumz/README.md

 ## Task

-We expect a model that computes the Recency, Frequency and Monetary metrics on Motors main category :
+We expect a model that computes the Recency, Frequency and Monetary metrics on Appartments category :

 - *Recency* : number of days since the last visit (any behavioral action).
 Every record in your sample stands for a behavioral action.
 - *Frequency* : number of behavioral actions during one month.